guimaraf/UsbdSecPatch/README.md

 A kernel patch for Xbox 360 (RGH/JTAG) consoles that enables the use of custom USB controllers and peripherals that don't have official Microsoft authentication chips.

+> ⚠️ **NOTICE**: Version 2.0 with multiple identical controllers support has **NOT been compiled or tested yet**.
+Use v1.0 from official releases for stable functionality.

 ## 📥 Download

 Get the latest release (DashLaunch plugin format) from the [Releases page](https://github.com/InvoxiPlayGames/UsbdSecPatch/releases).